 “The overall mission of the program is to develop a corps of well-informed volunteers to provide education, outreach and service dedicated to the beneficial management of natural resources, including wildlife and wildlife habitat, on their properties and within their communities,” says Tom Patrick, President.

-“We want students to inventory the elements and components of their wildlife habitat, learn more about forest and wildlife management, decide what to add to their wildlife habitats and create a plan for making it happen,” says Patrick.
+“We want students to inventory the elements and components of their wildlife habitat, learn more about forest and wildlife management, decide what to add and create a plan for making it happen,” says Patrick.
 “They can then replicate this effort for others such as friends, relatives and neighbors.”

-According to the U.S. Fish and Wildlife Service, more than 71 million people 16 years old and older fed, photographed and observed wildlife in 2006 and spent $46 billion on these activities.
-Nearly 95 percent—68 million—enjoyed their activity around their homes.
+According to the U.S. Fish and Wildlife Service, more than 71 million people 16 years old and older—31 percent of all Americans—fed, photographed and observed wildlife in 2001 and spent $40 billion on these activities.
+Nearly 95 percent—63 million—enjoyed their activity around their homes.

 Millions of people now live in urban and urbanized areas.
 Many of these residents and landowners are two to three generations removed from direct land management (farming, ranching or forestry) and they rarely seek traditional forms of outreach and extension prior to making their land management decisions.